awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

    To disable a standard, clear its check box\.

    You can enable or disable a standard or its individual controls at any time\.
-For information about the security standards and how to manage them, see [Security Standards in AWS Security Hub](securityhub-standards.md)\.
+For information about the security standards and how to manage them, see [Security standards in AWS Security Hub](securityhub-standards.md)\.

 1. Choose **Enable Security Hub**\.

-### Enabling Security Hub Using the API<a name="securityhub-enable-api"></a>
+### Enabling Security Hub using the API<a name="securityhub-enable-api"></a>

 To enable Security Hub from the API, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html) operation\.

 When you enable Security Hub from the API, it automatically enables the CIS AWS Foundations security standard\.
+If you do not want to enable the CIS AWS Foundations security standard, then set `EnableDefaultStandards` to `false`\.

-To enable other standards, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchEnableStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchEnableStandards.html) operation\.
+After you enable Security Hub, to enable standards, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchEnableStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchEnableStandards.html) operation\.

 To disable standards, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchDisableStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchDisableStandards.html) operation\.

-## Service\-Linked Role Assigned to Security Hub<a name="security-hub-enable-slr"></a>
+## Service\-linked role assigned to Security Hub<a name="security-hub-enable-slr"></a>

 When you enable Security Hub, it is assigned a service\-linked role named `AWSServiceRoleForSecurityHub`\.
 This service\-linked role includes the permissions and trust policy that Security Hub requires to do the following:
 + Detect and aggregate findings from Amazon GuardDuty, Amazon Inspector, and Amazon Macie
 + Configure the requisite AWS Config infrastructure to run security checks for the supported standards \(in this release, CIS AWS Foundations\)

 To view the details of `AWSServiceRoleForSecurityHub`, on the **Enable Security Hub** page, choose **View service role permissions**\.
-For more information, see [Using Service\-Linked Roles for AWS Security Hub](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for AWS Security Hub](using-service-linked-roles.md)\.

-For more information about service\-linked roles, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.
+For more information about service\-linked roles, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-## Enabling AWS Config To Support Security Checks<a name="securityhub-enable-config"></a>
+## Enabling AWS Config to support security checks<a name="securityhub-enable-config"></a>

 When you enable Security Hub from the console, you also have the option to enable the supported security standards\.
 When you enable Security Hub from the API, then the CIS AWS Foundations standard is enabled automatically\.